 “The best thing to do now is put him back on the shelf and see how it goes,” Holgorsen said.
 “Right now, it could be a week, it could be two or three weeks, it could be three or four weeks.
 I don’t know.”

-The staff has not named a starter for Saturday’s game against No. 16 Texas Tech, but Holgorsen said Trickett and Millard split reps 50-50.
+The staff has not named a starter for Saturday’s game against No. 16 Texas Tech, but Holgorsen said Trickett and Millard split practice reps this week.